 Identify: Red Nose Pitbull

-A true Red Nose Pitbull will have a full red coat, with a matching copper-colored nose.
-They will also have red or amber eyes, making for a striking color combination.
+A faithful Red Nose Pitbull will have a full red coat with a matching copper-colored nose.
+They also have red or amber eyes, making for a striking color combination.

-Some white is allowed on red fur, but generally the less white the better.
+Some white is allowed on red fur, but the less white, the better.
 Comparisons are often made between the two.
 American Pit Bull Terriers can be confused with other breeds, but generally not so much with the red nose.

 The Red Nose Pitbull, like other American Pitbull Terriers, can vary quite a bit in size.
 They are generally classified as medium-sized dogs, typically weighing between 30 and 60 pounds.
 But these pups are also densely muscled.
-They do not tend to grow much more than 51 cm at the withers.
+As a result, they do not tend to grow much more than 20 inches at the withers.

 Personality: Red Nose Pitbull

-The traits listed below are related to all American Pitbull Terriers; the Red Nose variety has no specific characteristics of its own.
-They are known to be very affectionate and sociable with their people, and enjoy being showered with affection and attention.
+The traits listed below are related to all American Pitbull Terriers; the Red Nose variety has no specific characteristics.
+They are known to be very affectionate and sociable with their people and enjoy being showered with affection and attention.

-Their natural curiosity may mean that they are very adaptable and enjoy going on adventures with their family.
-Due to their breeding history, they can have a high prey drive.
+Their natural curiosity may mean that they are adaptable and enjoy adventures with their family.
+However, due to their breeding history, they can have a high prey drive.
 This means that they may tend to chase little furry ones.